silviamaggi/smd-com/_casestudies/acquisition-landing-pages-and-forms.md

 tools:
   - Sketch app
   - Responsive framework
-problem: '<a href="https://unicredit.it/" target="_blank" rel="noopener">UniCredit</a>, a leading European commercial bank headquartered in Italy, wants to leverage the increasing use of smartphones to reach a wider range of clients.
+problem: '<a href="https://unicredit.it/" target="_blank" rel="noopener" title="Go to the Unicredit Bank website">UniCredit</a>, a leading European commercial bank headquartered in Italy, wants to leverage the increasing use of smartphones to reach a wider range of clients.
 Their acquisition landing pages and forms <strong>look outdated and not mobile friendly</strong>.
 An overhaul is essential for the bank to remain competitive.'
 solution: 'Within a single codebase, we created custom experiences for smartphone, tablet and desktop to replace the existing pages and forms.
 The goal was to increase their trustworthiness and conversion rates.'
 myrole: 'I <strong>led the project</strong> and worked on the UX and final designs.
 My colleagues at UI Farm provided valuable feedback, collaborating to devise the best content strategy.
 Their expertise completed the project with state-of-the-art frontend development.'
 ---